jailbrek/.github/profile/README.md

 > If you want to contact in business way or upload your tweak dont spam and write it all in one message.
 > All tweaks are hosted for absolutely free, so your work can be shared.

+### About This Repository

+The Jailbrek Repo is a community-driven project that is **free**, **open source**, and **non-commercial**.
+While it is considered a part of our organizational property, it exists solely to serve the community and operates without any commercial interests.
+We rely entirely on contributions from our members and maintainers to keep the project active and up to date.

+> **Note**
+> Jailbrek Repo is not a commercial organization and depends on support from the community.

+> **Important**
+> Visit our forum thread for this repo to contribute or get more information.